zombocom/wicked/README.md

 end
 ```

 Note: Do not pass user submitted params directly into `self.steps` while using the custom or translated urls.
-The translator calls `to_sym` on steps provided, and if a user is allowed to submit arbitrary symbols, they could flood the take down your production app by filling up the symbol table.
+The translator calls `to_sym` on steps provided, and if a user is allowed to submit arbitrary symbols, they could take down your production app by filling up the symbol table.
 So, just don't do it.

 ## Keywords